SpaceGhostPurrp: 2016–present: Blackland Radio 66.6 2 and 3

 On May 9, 2016, SpaceGhostPurrp released a mixtape entitled Blackland Radio 66.6: Pt 2 - Episode 1 exclusively on DatPiff.
-He had stated that he had plans to release subsequent volumes under Part 2, but eventually opted to skip straight to the release of Blackland Radio 3 on March 4, 2018.
+He stated that he had plans to release subsequent volumes under Part 2, but eventually opted to skip straight to the release of Blackland Radio 3 on March 4, 2018.

 As 2016 concluded, Tiny Mix Tapes recognized SpaceGhostPurrp's Black Money Boys Death Row (BMB) collective as one of its favorite labels for 2016, noting that:

 BMB's sound is a sinister twist on the MySpace-era material churned out by Soulja Boy and Lil B, tinged with Glo Gang's hazy drill hedonism.
 Affiliates' discographies are often spread across multiple SoundCloud accounts, hosted by friends, buried in prolific back catalogues, and are sometimes deleted days after their conception.
 To follow BMB Death Row is to keep their web presence under constant surveillance or risk missing out on a clutch new cut.

 In early 2017, SpaceGhostPurrp signed a deal with label Yeah We On Entertainment, LLC, with the label distributing previously released works by SpaceGhostPurrp under its name.
 SpaceGhostPurrp would sign to internet label Dismiss Yourself in 2020, which released an archive of his projects, along with new compilation albums.
 The label started an archive page on SoundCloud which contains every official and unofficial project along with releasing vinyls of projects.

-On March 14, 2025, SpaceGhostPurrp released the extended play "WELCOME TO MIAMI DADE COUNTY THE MIXTAPE".
+On March 14, 2025, SpaceGhostPurrp released the extended play WELCOME TO MIAMI DADE COUNTY THE MIXTAPE.

 Artistry

 SpaceGhostPurrp has listed many artists as an influence, which include Kanye West, Wiz Khalifa, Gucci Mane, Poison Clan, Paris, Three 6 Mafia, UGK, Bone Thugs-N-Harmony, Big L, Eazy-E, 2Pac, and DJ Screw.
 SpaceGhostPurrp has also stated he is a dedicated fan of the Swedish extreme metal band Meshuggah.

-SpaceGhostPurrp has collaborated with many of his influences, namely Juicy J on his mixtape Blue Dream & Lean released in 2012.
+SpaceGhostPurrp has collaborated with many of his influences, namely Juicy J on his mixtape Blue Dream & Lean, released in 2012.
 He often attributes his dark "phonk" sound to the dangerous and violent environment he grew up around in Carol City, which he refers to as "Blackland".
 SpaceGhostPurrp linked the area to the underworld with his references to hell, and the satanic symbolism in his critically acclaimed mixtape Blackland Radio 66.6.
-He as well as other Raider Klan members, have made references to the shooting of Trayvon Martin, and he has made a tribute song titled "No Evidence" which was released on his album Mysterious Phonk: The Chronicles of SpaceGhostPurrp.
+He, as well as other Raider Klan members, has made references to the shooting of Trayvon Martin, and he has made a tribute song titled "No Evidence" which was released on his album Mysterious Phonk: The Chronicles of SpaceGhostPurrp.

-SpaceGhostPurrp's name is derived from that of the central character of Hanna-Barbera's 1966 TV series Space Ghost and its 1994 parody talk show spinoff Space Ghost Coast to Coast.
+SpaceGhostPurrp's name is derived from that of the central character of Hanna-Barbera's 1966 TV series Space Ghost and its 1994 parody talk show spinoff, Space Ghost Coast to Coast.